findkit/findkit/packages/docs/docs/ui/advanced/disable-cdn.md

 # Disable CDN

-As described in the [Technical Description](/ui/tech) `@findkit/ui` lazy loads the implementation code from our CDN even installing it from the npm package but there are few cases where you might want to disable this:
+As described in the [Technical Description](/ui/tech) `@findkit/ui` lazy loads the implementation code from our CDN even when installing it from the npm package but there are few cases where you might want to disable this:

 - When [contributing](https://github.com/findkit/findkit/tree/main/packages/ui#readme) to `@findkit/ui` code
   - You cannot make test installations since the code of the test builds are